Skip to content

 Pahadi neckpieces are some of the most culturally layered pieces in the collection.
 Here's what you'll find at Ejaa:

-• Guluband: A close-fitting choker-style necklace, traditionally worn at the base of the neck.
+Chokers: A close-fitting guluband necklace, traditionally worn at the base of the neck.
 Bold, structured, undeniable.

-• Janjeer: A silver chain with Pahadi character versatile enough for everyday wear, special enough to layer.
+Silver Chain: A necklace with Pahadi character, versatile enough for everyday wear, special enough to layer.

-Each of these has roots in the way Pahadi women have adorned themselves for generations; Ejaa just makes them accessible and wearable in 2025.
+Each of these has roots in the way Pahadi women have adorned themselves for generations; Ejaa just makes them easily accessible and wearable.

 Few pieces of jewellery carry as much ceremonial meaning as the Maangtika, the head ornament that sits along the parting of the hair.
 In Pahadi culture, it was (and remains) a staple of bridal and festive dressing.